virtio-win/kvm-guest-drivers-windows/Tools/debug/README.md

 - `InstalledApplications.csv`: List of installed applications.
 - `InstalledKBs.csv`: List of installed Windows updates.
 - `NetworkInterfaces.txt` and `IPConfiguration.txt`: Network configuration details.
+- `setupapi*.log`: Logs related to device and driver installations.
 - `MEMORY.DMP` and `Minidump` folder: Full or mini memory dumps (if `-IncludeSensitiveData` is used).
 - `Collecting_Status.txt`: Generated during data collection and deleted after completion.
 If the script is interrupted, this file indicates incomplete data collection.